Angina is a symptom of heart disease. Angina happens when there is not enough

 vessels, usually caused by hardening of the arteries (atherosclerosis).

 Most people feel angina symptoms in their chest.
 The most common symptom is chest pain or pressure, or a strange feeling in the chest.
 But you might feel symptoms in other parts of your body.
 Some people feel pain, pressure, or a strange feeling in the back, neck, jaw, or upper belly, or in one or both shoulders or arms.

 Other symptoms of angina include shortness of breath, nausea or vomiting, lightheadedness or sudden weakness, or a fast or irregular heartbeat.

-activity or exertion.
+Angina may be caused by activity or exertion.
 It also may occur during exposure to cold or times of

 If you have angina, pay attention to

 your symptoms, know what is typical for you, learn how to control it, and